PHOTO GALLERY | Grant will help Cambria County update emergency flyover maps, director says

 He said this prompted the commissioners to put together a board to look into the issue

-“This system that we’re going to be putting in is based on a portable handheld radio instead of one that’s in a vehicle that’s more powerful, so in the field we will have 95% coverage 95% of the time ," Martynuska said.
-"So in the throes of the most rural area of Cambria County, you’ll be able to pick up a radio and talk on that radio and be able to talk and summon help or advise what the situation is.”
+“This system that we’re going to be putting in is based on a portable handheld radio instead of one that’s in a vehicle that’s more powerful, so in the field we will have 95% coverage 95% of the time,” Martynuska said.
+“So in the ... most rural area of Cambria County, you’ll be able to pick up a radio and talk on that radio and be able to talk and summon help or advise what the situation is.”

 According to Martynuska, the radio towers will work in sequence, so that if the frequencies on one tower are full, an individual can be routed to another tower.